-- The company provides details of all of its lobbying expenditure, up to the most recently reported financial year.
-Expenditure data is broken down by corporate entity, geography, internal lobbyists v external lobbyists v association lobbying and an explanation of how the figures in the data have been calculated. - The company provides limited details of lobbying expenditure.
-For example the expenditure data does not include all details mentioned in score '2'.
-(This could include a summary of total expenditure and/or no information on the methodology used to calculate expenditure).
-Or, the data is not correct up to the most recently reported financial year. - The company does not provide any details about its lobbying expenditure.
+2 The company provides details of all of its lobbying expenditure, up to the most recently reported financial year.
+Expenditure data is broken down by corporate entity, geography, internal lobbyists v external lobbyists v association lobbying and an explanation of how the figures in the data have been calculated.
+It is clear that the figure reported represents the company's expenditure on all lobbying activities worldwide; in other words, it provides data for every jurisdiction in which it lobbies or it publishes a statement to clarify that it has only conducted lobbying activities in the countries in which it has disclosed expenditure.
+1 The company provides limited details of lobbying expenditure.
+For example: The data does not include all details mentioned in score '2'; which could appear in the form of a summary of total expenditure and/or a lack of information on the methodology used to calculate expenditure.
+It is not clear that the expenditure figure represents all jurisdictions in which the company has conducted lobbying activities The data is not correct up to the most recently reported financial year.
+0 The company does not provide any details about its global lobbying expenditure.